PreEmptive logo

 Building a Secure Post-Development Strategy

-PreEmptive protects your application after it’s deployed so hackers can’t access your source code and tamper with it once it’s installed on users’ devices.
+PreEmptive protects your application after it’s deployed, so hackers can’t access your source code and tamper with it once it’s installed on users’ devices.
 Together, Kiuwan and PreEmptive offer end-to-end application protection.

 Harden Your Applications and Protect Your Brand